 Steps to Cleaning and Dressing a Surgical Wound

 - 1Remove all jewellery from your hands then wash your hands thoroughly with soap and water.
 Take time to clean in between the fingers and the nails to ensure that you will not be introducing microorganisms to the instruments that you will be holding while dressing the person's wound.Wash your hands.

 - 2Dry your hands using a clean towel or air dryer.

-- 9Dispose of the soiled dressings in an appropriately labeled trash bin or bag.Seal and dispose of properly to avoid transmission of infection.Advertisement
+- 9Seal and dispose of properly to avoid transmission of infection.Dispose of the soiled dressings in an appropriately labeled trash bin or bag.Advertisement

 One of the most dangerous complications of a healing would is sepsis.
 Sepsis occurs when in order to fight the infection, the body releases chemicals.
 These chemicals get into the bloodstream and cause a dangerous inflammatory response throughout the entire body.
 With that in mind, it's essential to keep an eye open for the signs of sepsis.